NuGet/NuGetDocs/site/Docs/Contribute/Contributing-to-NuGet-Documentation.markdown

 ### Message Boxes
 We have added support for some well know classes to add styles to draw attention to items you want to call out in a document.
-Unfortunately mark down does not have a way to added class attributes so you will have to write the HTML by hand and embed it.
+Unfortunately Markdown does not have a way to added class attributes so you will have to write the HTML by hand and embed it.

 #### Information